19hours/sg-statutes/Acts/Business Trusts Act.md

 (i) the purpose or effect, or purported purpose or effect, of the trust is to enable the unitholders (whether by acquiring any right, interest, title or benefit in the property or any part of the property or otherwise) to participate in or receive profits, income or other payments or returns arising from the management of the property or management or operation of a business;

-(ii) the unitholders of the trust do not have day-to-day control over the management of the property, whether or not they have the right to be consulted or to give directions in respect of such management;
+(ii) the unitholders of the trust do not have day- to-day control over the management of the property, whether or not they have the right to be consulted or to give directions in respect of such management;

 (iii) the property subject to the trust is managed as a whole by a trustee or by another person on behalf of the trustee;